ccaiccie/debian-remote-desktop-on-gcp/README.md

 This project consists of two files:
 1. `debian-remote-desktop-on-gcp.sh`: A shell script to create a Google Cloud VM instance with Debian 12.
-2. `debian-remote-desktop-on-gcp_script.sh`: A startup script that installs GNOME, XRDP, configures root access, and installs Visual Studio Code on the VM.
+2. `debian-remote-desktop_script.sh`: A startup script that installs GNOME, XRDP, configures root access, and installs Visual Studio Code on the VM.

 ## Overview